There's no better feeling than lacing up some ice skates and gliding around with friends or competing in ice hockey or figure skating.

 It's a challenging skill to learn but trust me when I say, If you can learn to walk, you can learn to ice skate!

-The difficulty lies in consistent practice, which can only happen with access to ice.
+The difficulty lies in consistent practice to learn the basics of skating, which can only happen with access to a frozen layer of water called ice.

-We're not only going to break down the fundamentals of skating, but we will also cover learning to skate without ice.
+We're not only going to break down the fundamentals of skating, but we will also cover learning the basics of ice skating without ice.

 If that sounds too good to be true, read on to find out!